asbhogal/JavaScript-Weather-App/README.md

 </div>

 A weather app coded using HTML5, CSS3 (SCSS) and JavaScript which leverages the .fetch() to get data from the OpenWeatherApp API.
+Please note that the API is privately stored and a separate file/env will be configured.

 <strong>Features:</strong><br>
   - Modern stylish interface